AcademySoftwareFoundation/Imath/CODE_OF_CONDUCT.md

 # Code of Conduct

-The OpenEXR project abides by Linux Foundation's code of conduct, which you can read in full [here](https://lfprojects.org/policies/code-of-conduct).
+The Imath project abides by Linux Foundation's code of conduct, which you can read in full [here](https://lfprojects.org/policies/code-of-conduct).